JaypircaTM (pirtobrutinib)

 Drug Interactions

-Strong CYP3A Inhibitors: Concomitant use with Jaypirca increased pirtobrutinib systemic exposure, which may increase risk of Jaypirca adverse reactions.
-Avoid use of strong CYP3A inhibitors during Jaypirca treatment.
-If concomitant use is unavoidable, reduce Jaypirca dosage according to the approved labeling.
+Strong CYP3A Inhibitors: Concomitant use with Jaypirca increased pirtobrutinib systemic exposure, which may increase risk of Jaypirca ARs.
+Avoid use of strong CYP3A inhibitors with Jaypirca.
+If concomitant use is unavoidable, reduce Jaypirca dosage according to approved labeling.

 Sensitive CYP2C8, CYP2C19, CYP3A, P-gp, or BCRP Substrates: Concomitant use with Jaypirca increased their plasma concentrations, which may increase risk of adverse reactions related to these substrates for drugs that are sensitive to minimal concentration changes.
 Follow recommendations for these sensitive substrates in their approved labeling.